Safe Haven Metal #1 Trusted Gold IRA Provider

 31 U.S.C. § 5112 (“(d)(1) United States coins shall have the inscription “In God We Trust”.
 The obverse side of each coin shall have the inscription ‘Liberty’.
 The reverse side of each coin shall have the inscriptions ‘United States of America’ and ‘E Pluribus Unum’ and a designation of the value of the coin.
 The design on the reverse side of the dollar, half dollar, and quarter dollar is an eagle.”)

-At long last, our story ends right were it began.
-With the courage required to do that which no one has done and the great risk involved in doing so, revealing the Eagles are symbolic of our national sense of pride.
+At long last, our story ends right where it began.
+With the courage required to do that which no one has done and the great risk involved in doing so.
+Revealing the Eagles are symbolic of our national sense of pride.
 Because every one of us was born of the same blood, for no matter where our ancestors started from, they all shared the common traits of explorers, with great courage, and knew of sacrifice.

 Summation

 Neil Armstrong, Buzz Aldrin and Michael Collins were the first step in a long journey that brought you and really the entire precious metal industry our beloved eagles, symbolic of courage and honor.
-Presented in such beautiful and various artistry, in the form of common coins, yet have proven to be anything but common.
+Presented in such beautiful and various artistry, in the form of platinum, gold, and silver eagle coins.
+Proving to be anything but common.

 In a year that began with great tragedy, the American Eagle coins were born to represent our national commitment to bravery, exploration, and unity.
 Perhaps most of all, the Eagles represent that we are always capable of being triumphant, no matter what.
 As to that intended mark, each eagle has landed.